tacman/foundry/docs/index.rst

                time_cost: 3 # Lowest possible value for argon
                memory_cost: 10 # Lowest possible value for argon

-3. Pre-encode user passwords with a known value via ``bin/console security:encode-password`` and set this in ``ModelFactory::getDefaults()``.
+3. Pre-encode user passwords with a known value via ``bin/console security:hash-password`` and set this in ``ModelFactory::getDefaults()``.
 Add the known value as a ``const`` on your factory:

    .. code-block:: php